slatedocs/slate/source/cash_point_api.html.md

 It is possible to add and update custom booking prices unless the booking has been payed already.
 It is not possible to change the default prices but e.g. give a discount and add additional custom items.

-Note that the cash point has only access to customer booking prices.
+Note that the cash point has only access to customer booking prices and can change only custom type prices.

 ### Adding prices

+Custom customer prices can be added like this:

 `POST https://demo.gomus.de/api/v4/tours/bookings/:booking_id/prices`